The ‘Coronasomnia’ Crisis: How COVID-19 Has Affected Our Nightly Z's

 I. Lack of work-life boundaries

-With the shift from offices to remote work setups, the physical separation between work life and home life has been removed.
-As a result, many have found it hard to disconnect from work, leading to additional stress and burnout.
-This lack of boundaries also affects one's ability to relax, further causing difficulties in falling asleep and getting a good night's rest.
+With the shift from offices to remote work setups, the physical separation between work life and home life was removed.
+As a result, many found it hard to disconnect from work, leading to additional stress and burnout.
+This lack of boundaries also affected one's ability to relax, further causing difficulties in falling asleep and getting a good night's rest.

 II.
 Interruption of circadian rhythm